Structural insulators and promotors in networks under generic problem-solving dynamics: Conclusion

-In this view, it also becomes intuitive, why longer shortcuts serve as enhancers and shorter shortcuts serve as insulators: For a node with a shortcut, its role as the third subject \textit{requires} a link to truly independent information, transcending the local solution regime.
+In this view, it also becomes intuitive, why longer shortcuts serve as \textit{promotors} and shorter shortcuts serve as \textit{insulators}: For a node with a shortcut, its ability to self-reflect the own logic requires a link to truly independent information, transcending the local solution regime.